drobert/amqp-research/README.md

 ### PHP

-The PHP application waits for user input and submits the given text to the 'clicks_in' queue.
+The PHP 'runner.php' application waits for user input and submits the given text to gearman as a job.

+The PHP 'gearman_publisher.php' application is a gearman worker that awaits jobs from the gearman queue and sends them to the amqp 'clicks_in' queue in RabbitMQ.

 Edit the 'config.php' file before starting to be appropriate for your RabbitMQ instance.
 The committed version works for default RabbitMQ installs.

 To run the CLI:

+* start gearman with sqlite3 support:
+> gearmand --verbose=INFO -q libsqlite3 --libsqlite3-db=/tmp/gearman.db
+* start the CLI input listener:
-> php ./amqp_publisher.php
+> php ./runner.php

-Exit by submitting 'q'
+** exit by submitting 'q'
+* start one or more gearman workers
+> php ./gearman_publisher.php

+Note that there are no ordering requirements here other than running gearman first.
+The runner will submit jobs to gearman and they will wait for workers to be spun up to handle them.
+Running multiple workers does not cause any race conditions; gearman ensures only one worker receives any job.